airborne-commando/OPSEC-OSINT-Tools/README.md

 Ross was pardoned[^BBC1] in 2025.

 - **LulzSec Hacking Group**
-    - Members exposed themselves by discussing ops in public IRC[^archives-fbi][^Ackroyd][^purdue][^fbi], revealing personal info, using stolen cards[^archives-fbi1] to home addresses, and trusting informants.<br>
+    - Members exposed themselves by discussing ops in public IRC[^“Hacker Pleads Guilty to Infiltrating AT&T Servers, iPad Data Breach.”
+FBI, 23 June 2011][^Katz, Basil.
+“Four Irish, British Suspects Helped Stratfor Hack: U.S.” Reuters, 2 May 2012][^Hope Trampski.
+“Hacktivism: The Short Life of LulzSec.”
+Purdue University cyberTAP, 5 Dec.
+2024][^FBI.
+“Leading Member of the International Cyber Criminal Group LulzSec Sentenced in Manhattan Federal Court.”
+FBI, 27 May 2014], revealing personal info, using stolen cards[^"Six Hackers in the United States and Abroad Charged for Crimes Affecting Over One Million Victims.”
+FBI, 6 Mar.
+2012] to home addresses, and trusting informants.<br>
 `Spitler admitted to communicating during the data breach with his co-defendant, Andrew Auernheimer, 25, who was arrested January 18, 2011, in Fayetteville, Ark., while appearing in state court on unrelated drug charges.
 The two wrote each other during the breach using Internet Relay Chat, an Internet instant messaging program.
-Those chats included discussions between Spitler, Auernheimer, and other Goatse Security members about the best way to take advantage of the breach and associated theft.`[^archives-fbi]
+Those chats included discussions between Spitler, Auernheimer, and other Goatse Security members about the best way to take advantage of the breach and associated theft.`[^“Hacker Pleads Guilty to Infiltrating AT&T Servers, iPad Data Breach.”
+FBI, 23 June 2011]

 - **General Bad OPSEC Practices**
     - Poor compartmentalization, leaking sensitive info, predictable naming, traceable work hours, and unsecured servers.
-- **Mullvad VPN: Security Contrast**[^acm] [^iugl]
+- **Mullvad VPN: Security Contrast**[^Mohammad Taha Khan, Joe DeBlasio, et al. An Empirical Analysis of the Commercial VPN Ecosystem.
+In Proceedings of the Internet Measurement Conference 2018 (IMC '18).
+2018] [^“Library Research Guides: Digital Privacy: Digital Privacy Practices.”
+Indiana University Bloomington, wayback machine, 7 July 2025]
     - Features: anonymous accounts, strong encryption, no-logs, lockdown mode, DNS blockers, open-source, accepts Monero/cash and is independently audited[^MullvadVPNAudits][^WhyMullvad][^mullvad].
     - **Caution:** No tool is foolproof; human error remains the weakest link.